AISHELL-4: An Open Source Dataset for Speech Enhancement, Separation, Recognition and Speaker Diarization in Conference Scenario: Previous Works

 LibriCSS and CHiME-6 are recently introduced datasets for conference or indoor conversation transcription, with consideration of overlapped speech.
-LibriCSS mixes the LibriSpeech utterances from different speakers to form single channel continuous utterances, which is then played by multiple Hi-Fi loudspeakers and recorded by a 7-channel microphone array in one conference venue.
+LibriCSS mixes the LibriSpeech utterances from different speakers to form single channel continuous utterances, which are then played by multiple Hi-Fi loudspeakers and recorded by a 7-channel microphone array in one conference venue.
 However, LibriSpeech is a reading style corpus with relatively stable speed and pronunciation, which mismatches with natural conversation.
 On the other hand, the CHiME-6 challenge includes a track aimed at recognizing unsegmented dinner-party conversations recorded on multiple microphone arrays.
-However, the recording quality of CHiME-6 is relatively low, as a result of the existence of audio clipping, large amount of interjection and laugh, signal attenuation, etc. The number of the participant for each CHiME-6 meeting is fixed to four, making it difficult to evaluate the generalization of meeting transcription systems.
-ICSI~\cite{janin2003icsi}, CHIL~\cite{mostefa2007chil} and AMI~\cite{renals2008interpretation} are meeting corpus collected from academic laboratories, which have relatively limited speaker variation.
+However, the recording quality of CHiME-6 is relatively low, as a result of the existence of audio clipping, a large amount of interjection and laugh, signal attenuation, etc. The number of the participant for each CHiME-6 meeting is fixed to four, making it difficult to evaluate the generalization of meeting transcription systems.
+ICSI~\cite{janin2003icsi}, CHIL~\cite{mostefa2007chil} and AMI~\cite{renals2008interpretation} are meeting corpus collected from academic laboratories, instead of commercial microphones, which have relatively limited speaker variation and restrict the universality of data.
 The data scale of Santa Barbara Corpus of Spoken American English~\cite{stupakov2012design} is considerable.
 Unfortunately, it only contains single-channel data.

 For Mandarin speech corpus, the commonly used open source datasets for speech recognition include AISHELL-1~\cite{aishell_2017}, ASHELL-2~\cite{du2018aishell}, aidatatang\footnote{http://www.openslr.org/62/}, etc. However, most of the datasets are recorded in near-field scenario and have no speech overlap and obvious noise and reverberation.
 To the best of our knowledge, there is no public available meeting dataset in Mandarin.